matejmeglic/ultimate-raspistill-timelapse/README.md

 - Create credentials
     - OAuth cliend ID
     - Application type: desktop app

-- OAuth client ID
-- Configure consent screen
-    - User type : External
-    - enter data and click Save
-- Click Create credentials - OAuth client ID - Application type: Desktop app (or other) - name: youtube-upload - Create
+    - name: youtube-upload - Create
 - download .json file (far right in OAuth 2.0 Client IDs)
-- modify path to .json file, title and path to video in youtube-upload.sh
+- modify path to .json file, title and path-to-test-video in youtube-upload.sh
 - terminal - chmod +x youtube-upload.sh (to make it executable)
-- terminal - ./youtube-upload.sh (run script)
+- terminal - ./youtube-upload.sh (run script test upload)
     - script will ask you to open link in a browser for validation
     - click on correct email profile --> then click on correct YOUTUBE ACCOUNT
     - Advanced